hermescenter/dontspy.eu/site/content/en/about/index.md

 ## Yes, RBI might be officially banned… but with some exceptions.

-**Predictive policing** tools and **real-time** remote facial recognition & biometric identification in public spaces are forbidden, as of now, and the AI Act’s current version maintains this ban as well.
+As of now, **predictive policing** tools, **real-time** remote facial recognition and biometric identification in public spaces are forbidden, and the AI Act’s current version maintains this ban as well.

 However, exceptions will be granted for **ex-post technologies** employed in the prosecution of serious crimes and under judicial authorization; law enforcement will also be able to use predictive policing algorithms that analyse personal data in order to identify potential **future offenders**.